 Lyn-Way would be missing something if it did not have pie for dessert.
 The pies have always been a part of Lyn-Way and are a wonderful finale to a homestyle meal.
-Lyn-Way’s pies have been made fresh from scratch daily since the very beginning.
-The first pie baker was Janet’s grandmother, and we still use her recipes today.
+Lyn-Way's pies have been made daily, fresh from scratch since the very beginning.
+The first pie baker was Janet's grandmother, and Lyn-Way still uses her recipes today.
 While offering a daily selection of 25 different pies creates a difficult choice for the customers, it also allows every person to find a favorite.
 Each day Lyn-Way serves approximately 50 whole pies to its customers.

 Each year Lyn-Way takes part in many community activities.
 Lyn-Way has been recognized for its great food and service by its customers.
 Lyn-Way participated in Relay for Life in 2010, works with the United Way each year, and sponsors one of the Fun Fabulous Fridays.
 Community is important and Lyn-Way knows this and works hard to show appreciation to the community.